ArashAh/version_control_workshop/part-1.md

     git log --oneline
     ```

-    ❓ Has you commit message been amended?
+    ❓ Has the commit message been amended?

 22. **Commit to be uncommitted**